AnzeSinigoj/AnzeSinigoj/README.md

 # 👋 Hello, I'm Anže!

-I'm a developer and lifelong learner.
-Currently, I’m focused on learning **Cybersecurity** to understand how things work so I can pursue a career in the field in the future.
+I'm a developer always learning, right now focused on understanding how things work so I can later get into **Cybersecurity**.
+Working on projects, making contributions, and just getting better.
+Also, I like being out in nature when I’m not glued to a screen.
-Check out my projects and contributions as I continue to grow!

 ## About Me